HF 5722

 • Therapeutic radiation machines.

-• Electrocautery: Discuss with your physician if you will need electrocautery for a procedure in the operating room or the dentist’s office.
+• Electrocautery: Discuss with your care team if you will need electrocautery for a procedure in the operating room or at the dentist office.

 • Theft detection devices: These are often around the entrances of stores.
 Walk through them as you normally would.
 Do not linger near these.